Sandalmoth/magic-chiptuner/README.md

 It is still outrageously slow however.
 I may have to switch approach again, though I kinda wanna try training it overnight to see what it learns.

+_2020-12-09_
+No progress yesterday, as I messed up and crashed the training by giving it an html file among the midis.
+Anyway...
+I'm gonna train once more but also save the whole model, not just the state dict for easier loading (I think).
+Also added some machinery needed to playing the result as sound.

+_2020-12-10_
+It learned to always be silent. _Nice._ Time for a new approach.

 ## Preemptive QnA
 _Why chiptuner?_
 The training data I have is gameboy/nes music, so, that's what it's gonna learn.